cpustejovsky/learnAndUnderstandNodeJS/README.md

 # HTTP and being a Web Server
 ## Conceptual Aside:
 ### TCP/IP
-**Protocol:** A set of rules two sides aree on to use when communicating.
+**Protocol:** A set of rules two sides agree on to use when communicating.
 Both the client and server are programmed to understand and use that particular set of rules.
 It's similar to a lingua franca.